-Several wader species breed at Kalløgrå, for example avocet, lapwing and redshank.
-The nests on the meadows are however in danger of predation from foxes.
+Several wader species breed at Kalløgrå, for example lapwing, redshank and oystercatcher.
+A fair-sized colony of avocet and a small colony of black-headed gull can be seen on the islet in the lake.
+Common gull, arctic tern and common tern nest here, too.
 Breeding duck species include mute swan, shelduck, gadwall, mallard and tufted duck.
 There are also a few pairs of little grebe and several pairs of red-necked grebe.
+Great crested grebe bred here for the first time in 2017.
 A number of coots breed here too.
 A pair of marsh harriers nest in the reedbeds, which also house marsh warbler, reed warbler, bearded tit and reed bunting.
 Water rail can be heard regularly.
 Bittern was observed for the first time in 2011 and has been heard in the breeding season ever since.
 A few pairs of yellow wagtail breed on the meadow.

 Migrating and staging birds: